mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-id-scheme.md

 &client_id_scheme=urn%3Aietf%3Aparams%3Aoauth%3Aclient-id-scheme%3Aoauth-discoverable-client
 ~~~

 The "client_id" parameter is passed to the token request during client authentication (<eref target="https://www.rfc-editor.org/rfc/rfc6749#section-3.2.1">as described in the Section 3.2.1 of [RFC6749]</eref>).

-Clients in possession of a client password MAY use the HTTP Basic authentication scheme as defined in RFC 2617 {{!RFC2617}} or MAY include the client credentials in the request-body to authenticate with the authorization server.
+**TODO stipulate on other possible methods of client authentication**

 In case of any errors, error response is returned (<eref target="https://www.rfc-editor.org/rfc/rfc6749#section-5.2">as described in the Section 5.2 of [RFC6749]</eref>).